 Natural Resource Management Regions (NRMRs) are based on catchments or bioregions.
 The Australian government, in association with state and territory governments, has identified 56 regions covering all of Australia.
 They are used to administer and report on aspects of environmental policy including sustainable farming and biodiversity.

-Census data for NRMR is only available in TableBuilder.
+Census data can be used with NRMRs only in TableBuilder.

 See National Landcare Program for more information.

-Census data for Empowered Communities is only available in TableBuilder.
+Census data can be used with EMPCs only in TableBuilder.

 See Empowered Communities for more information.